Last Updated on

-In Northern Malaysia, there is a lovely verdant town called Taiping.
-It translates to ‘everlasting peace’ and is an unassuming and tranquil place, largely unknown to international travellers.
+In Northern Malaysia, there is a lovely verdant town called Taiping, in the state of Perak.
+It translates to ‘everlasting peace’ and is an unassuming and tranquil place, far different from the hustle and bustle of the popular capital city, Kuala Lumpur, and largely unknown to international travellers.
 It holds no tickets on itself and seems happy to keep its quaint and old-fashioned charm a secret from the rest of the world.
-Visiting Taiping recently I discovered some hidden gems.
+Visiting Taiping on my many trips to Malaysia, I have discovered some hidden gems you would not expect.

 A Heritage Town

-Approximately 100km from Penang, Taiping was originally a Tin Mining settlement in the 1800’s.
-It is now a Heritage Town, with a rich colonial history, as is visible by the many English architectural influences still present today.
+Taiping, Malaysia is located approximately 100km from Penang, or 50km from Ipoh.
+It was originally a Tin Mining settlement in the 1800’s and now a Heritage Town, with a rich colonial history, as is visible by the many English architectural influences still present today.
 But sadly, it doesn’t usually feature on most tourists’ itineraries.

 The town has slowly been developing in recent years.
 In time, I’m sure, it will attract a lot more visitors.
 With many new hotels being built, travellers now have lots of accommodation options to choose from, up to and including 4 star hotels.
 I recently stayed at the Novotel, a brand new hotel here, which has very comfortable suites and is centrally located.
 We enjoyed the lovely lap pool with views of the nearby hills in the background.
 They have quite a good buffet on offer too, with delicious local Malaysian cuisine, which I absolutely love.